If you just got a puppy you need to know this!

 Fun vet and groomer visits should be a priority to avoid unnecessary stress, muzzling, and sedation for routine procedures.
 Conditioning your puppy to enjoy being handled, groomed, examined and treated by pet care professionals has deadlines.
 You need to have already been working on these things before the deadlines are up.
 You can teach obedience literally at any time.

-The puppy should be gently experiencing as many new; sights, sounds, people, animals, and scents as possible.
+·The puppy should be gently experiencing as many new; sights, sounds, people, animals, scents as possible.
 Gently means one or two new experiences a day taking care not to overwhelm.

-Environmental management is still critical as the adolescent dog becomes more outwardly curious and does not yet understand his limits and boundaries.
+Environmental management with gates, barriers and tethers are still critical as the adolescent dog becomes more outwardly curious and does not yet understand his limits and boundaries.
 Keep adolescents on leash in areas where other people and dogs are as they may resist recalls in favor of meeting new dogs and people.

-Positive socialization exposure needs to continue but the areas and events need to be well thought out and the puppy must be given as much space as he needs to feel safe.
+Positive socialization exposure needs to continue but the areas and events need to be well thought out and the adolescent needs to be given as much space as they needs to feel safe.